-(d) Assign non-RNAV turbojet aircraft headings in accordance with the Table below:
+(f) Assign non-RNAV turbojet aircraft headings in accordance with the A80/ATL Letter of Agreement:

 Departure Runway Departure Transition Area Departure Heading

 8L/R N,E,W 070

 8L/R S 110

 9L/R, 10 S,E,W 110

-9L/R, 10 Ν 070
+9L/R, 10 N 070

 26L/R N,E,W,S 295

 27L/R, 28 S,E,W 250

 27L/R, 28 N 275 (RH)

-(e) Obtain a release from A80-SAT for aircraft that will enter Satellite airspace north of ATL, except for turbojet aircraft exiting A80 airspace.
-LC-2 shall advise LC-1 of all northbound satellite turnouts.
+- (g) Obtain a release from A80 Satellite for aircraft that will enter Satellite airspace north of ATL, except for turbojet aircraft exiting A80 airspace.
+LC-2 must advise LC-1 of all northbound satellite turnouts. - (h) Issue all propeller-driven aircraft headings that will enter A80 Satellite Airspace on the departure side of ATL.
+LC-3 must advise LC-4 and LC-5 of all southbound satellite turnouts.

-(f) Issue all propeller-driven aircraft headings that will enter A80 Satellite Airspace on the departure side of ATL.
-LC-3 shall advise LC-4 and LC-5 of all southbound satellite turnouts.
+(i) LC-2 (or LC-1 as appropriate) may issue southbound Satellite prop departures from Runways 8L / 26R or 8R / 26L a "270-Over-The-Top" maneuver.
+In accordance with the A80/ATL Letter of Agreement:

-- (g) Southbound Satellite Prop Departures from Runways 8L / 26R or 8R / 26L known as "270-Over-The-Top." - (i) Local Control must radar identify the aircraft, verify its altitude, retain the aircraft in Tower airspace, and provide radar vectors to the appropriate departure course. - (ii) Local Control will initiate a radar hand-off to the appropriate A80 Satellite Sector and transfer communications upon completion of the hand-off. - (h) Except for Runway 10 departures, when ROTG is NOT in effect,\ turbojets must be assigned headings that most closely emulate the following RNAV departure courses stated in the table.
+- (i) Local Control must radar identify the aircraft, verify its altitude, retain the aircraft in Tower airspace, and provide radar vectors to the appropriate departure course. - (ii) Local Control will initiate a radar hand-off to the appropriate A80 Satellite Sector and transfer communications upon completion of the hand-off. - (j) ATCT/A80 may coordinate to terminate/resume ROTG operations for weather or low traffic demand.
+When ROTG is NOT in effect, turbojets must be assigned headings that most closely emulate the following RNAV departure courses in accordance with the A80/ATL Letter of Agreement:

-Runway Assign Heading to Emulate RNAV Track
+Departure Runway Assign Heading to Emulate RNAV Track

 8L/R HRSHL

 9L/R LIDAS

 26L/R SNUFY

 27R/L FUTBL

 10 095 heading

 28 WLSON